 This year saw a massive change.
-DPWORLD We launched our new logo and refreshed visual identity and strengthened our end-to-end supply chain services under a strong strategy-led architecture which
+We launched our new logo and refreshed visual identity and strengthened our end-to-end supply chain services under a strong strategy-led architecture which powers the master brand.

 EXPEDITING THE GLOBAL DISTRIBUTION OF VACCINES